Order of Saints Maurice and Lazarus

-The Order of Saints Maurice and Lazarus (Ordine dei Santi Maurizio e Lazzaro) (abbreviated OSSML) is a Roman Catholic dynastic order of knighthood bestowed by the royal House of Savoy.
-It is the second-oldest order of knighthood in the world, tracing its lineage to AD 1119, and it is one of the rare orders of knighthood recognized by papal bull, in this case by Pope Gregory XIII.
-In that bull, Pope Gregory XIII bestowed upon Emmanuel Philibert, Duke of Savoy and his Savoy successors, the right to confer this knighthood in perpetuity.
-The Grand Master is Prince Emanuele Filiberto of Savoy, Prince of Venice, also known as the Duke of Savoy, the grandson of the last King of Italy, Umberto II.
-However, Emanuele Filiberto's cousin twice removed Prince Aimone, Duke of Aosta in theory claims to be the rightful grand master as his father claimed to be head of the house of Savoy.
+The Order of Saints Maurice and Lazarus (abbreviated OSML) is a Roman Catholic dynastic order of knighthood bestowed by the royal House of Savoy.
+It is the second-oldest order of knighthood in the world, tracing its lineage to AD 1119.
+It is one of the rare orders of knighthood recognized by papal bull, specifically by Pope Gregory XIII.
+Formally established in 1572 through the merger of two pre-existing institutions: the religious-military Order of Saint Maurice and the ancient Hospitaller Order of Saint Lazarus of Jerusalem.
+Currently, the institution is officially recognized by the Holy See as the sole legitimate heir to the historical and spiritual heritage of the Lazarites.

+Pope Gregory XIII bestowed upon Emmanuel Philibert, Duke of Savoy and his Savoy successors the right to confer this knighthood in perpetuity.
+The current Grand Master is Emanuele Filiberto of Savoy, Prince of Venice, the grandson of the last King of Italy, Umberto II.
+However, his cousin twice removed, Prince Aimone, Duke of Aosta, claims to be the rightful grand master as his father claimed to be head of the house of Savoy.
-The order was formerly awarded by the Kingdom of Italy (1861–1946) with the heads of the House of Savoy as the Kings of Italy.
-Originally a chivalric order of noble nature, it was at one time restricted to members of noble families with proofs of eight noble great-grandparents.
-The order's military and noble nature was and is still combined with a Roman Catholic character.

-After the abolition of the monarchy and the foundation of the Italian Republic in 1946, the legacy of the order is maintained by the pretenders of the House of Savoy and the Italian throne in exile.